-Mr. Shwed has requested to forego his salary and bonus for 2016, as he has done for the past several years.
-Following consideration of Mr. Shwed's request, our compensation committee and board of directors have determined that Mr. Shwed will not receive a bonus for 2016, and will not receive any cash compensation for 2016 except for an amount equal to the minimum wage required under Israeli law.
-Currently, other than the minimum wage required by law, Mr. Shwed's sole compensation for 2016 will be the option grant recommended below, if approved by the shareholders at the meeting.
-Our goal is to clearly align Mr. Shwed's compensation with the objectives of our shareholders.
+Mr. Shwed has also requested this year to forego his entire salary and bonus for 2019, and following consideration of Mr. Shwed's request, our Compensation Committee and Board of Directors have determined that Mr. Shwed will not receive a bonus for 2019 and will not receive any cash compensation for 2019 except for an amount equal to the minimum wage which cannot be waived under Israeli law.

+Our Compensation Committee believes that accepting Mr. Shwed's request is in the best interest of Check Point and its shareholders and will fully align his compensation with the interests of Check Point's shareholders.

+Accordingly, other than the mandatory minimum wage of approximately \$1,500 per month, Mr. Shwed's sole compensation for 2019 will be the option grant recommended below, if approved by the shareholders at the meeting.